Rodrigo de Castro Pereira: Tennis career

 In 1924 he competed in tennis at the 1924 Summer Olympics, where he was eliminated in the first round of both singles and doubles by Arturo Hortal and Enrique Maier and Ricardo Saprissa, to whom the Portuguese team gave a walkover.
-Next year in the 1925 French Championships he was defeated in the first round to Pierre Hirsch.
-In the follow up French Championships he succumbed to Bertie Meyer in five sets.
+Next year in the 1925 French Championships he was defeated in the first round by Pierre Hirsch.
+In the follow-up French Championships, he succumbed to Bertie Meyer in five sets.
 The same year he lost in the Wimbledon first round as well.

 In 1927 Pereira was invited into a national squad to represent Portugal in an international team challenge against the Spain Davis Cup team.
 Two years later he was part of the team who fought a rematch with Spain in Seville, where Arturo Suqué defeated Pereira in two sets.
 José de Verda and Castro Pereira lost to Enrique de Satrústegui Barrie and Pereira.

 At the age of 44 in 1931 he won his first and only national championships trophy in singles.

-In April 1933 in the Ernesto Bastos Cup of Laranjeiras he reached the finals, beating his own brother Nuno in the semis.
+In April 1933 in the Ernesto Bastos Cup of Laranjeiras, he reached the finals, beating his brother Nuno in the semis.
 In October he reached the doubles semifinals of the Tijuca tournament with José de Verda.
 As Portugal was absent from the Davis Cup between 1930 and 1948, in late October de Castro Pereira was drafted into an international team match in Santos, São Paulo, featuring the Brazil team as opponents.
 Pereira won the singles rubber against Gonçalves and also the doubles partnering Horta Costa against Gonçalves-Tsimonsen.